TID-Lab/Aggie-FuCo/README.md

 ### Emails

+The current build does not have email support

-Email service is required to create new users.
+<del>Email service is required to create new users.

-1. `fromEmail` is the email address from which system emails come.
+1. <del>`fromEmail` is the email address from which system emails come.
 Also used for the default admin user.
-1. `email.from` is the address from which application emails will come
+1. <del>`email.from` is the address from which application emails will come
-1. `email.transport` is the set of parameters that will be passed to [NodeMailer](http://www.nodemailer.com).
+1. <del>`email.transport` is the set of parameters that will be passed to [NodeMailer](http://www.nodemailer.com).
 Valid transport method values are: 'SES', 'sendgrid' and 'SMTP'.
-1. If you are using SES for sending emails, make sure `config.fromEmail` has been authorized in your Amazon SES configuration.
+1. <del>If you are using SES for sending emails, make sure `config.fromEmail` has been authorized in your Amazon SES configuration.

 ### Fetching